2022 St. Augustine Conference: January 5-8

 Raves from Past Conferences

-I found this year's NOA conference the most inspiring of any convention I have attended.
+I found this year's NOA conference the most inspiring of any I have attended.
 Here I was amongst colleagues who are curious, open to new ideas, and genuinely committed to educating performers.
 I left feeling excited, motivated, and thrilled to explore new possibilities.

 Ann Baltz, educator, director, and pianist